JaMo42/c-vector/README.md

 #define VECTOR(T) T *
 ```

-This is used to be clear about something being a vector and just a pointer in
+This is used to be clear about something being a vector and not just a pointer in source code.
-source code.

 ### Synopsis